St Andrews First Aid In Your Community

 St Andrew’s First Aid aim to teach everyone in Scotland First Aid skill and below are some of the way we are beginning our journey to get more first aiders into the community, both local and abroad.

 I’m a CPR Champion, Get Me Out There!

 The Scottish government’s Out of Hospital Cardiac Arrest Strategy is a 5-year plan with the aim of ensuring that by 2020 Scotland becomes an international leader in cardiac arrest outcomes.
 The government’s overall aim is to save 1,000 lives by then; the strategy also aims to equip 500,000 people with CPR skills, increasing the amount of bystanders able to help in an emergency and therefore increasing the amount of survivors.

-St Andrew’s First Aid has challenged itself to demonstrate CPR to 2,000 Scots over 2016/17 in order to help Scotland become a more resilient country.
+St Andrew’s First Aid has challenged itself to demonstrate CPR to 2,000 Scots each in order to help Scotland become a more resilient country.
 Our volunteers will be working across Scotland to provide free first aid demonstrations to help us create a nation of lifesavers.

 Every penny donated to St Andrew’s First Aid helps us to teach more people across Scotland vital first aid skills through our community outreach work.

 In 2015, St Andrew’s First Aid launched BandAge, a school based project which delivers first aid training and peer facilitation programme to school pupils in deprived and disadvantaged areas of Scotland.
 The project provides participants with a formal first aid qualification which lasts for 3 years and selected pupils can go on to take part in our peer facilitation workshops.

 We continue to work in four schools in the Glasgow area and so far have trained over 600 pupils in first aid and created 36 peer facilitators.
 We have also trained teachers within each school so they can support pupils once they have completed the project